 Networking is more than a substantial connection list on LinkedIn or just passing out business cards at a conference or convention.
 It is making honest connections with others in the same industry and knowing where to turn to learn more and get others’ perspectives on industry trends.
 You can find leads for hiring and growing your team or find the best fit for you if the time comes to change jobs.

 A recent study stated that 85% of people prefer a face-to-face meeting.
 They feel it is the best way to grow and build more meaningful business relationships.

-Usually, when someone claims to dislike networking or think it is an ineffective way to spend their time, its because they are doing it wrong.
+Usually, when someone claims to dislike networking or thinks it is an ineffective way to spend their time, it’s because they are doing it wrong.
 To be fair, there are countless wrong ways to network.
 Here are five networking tips we think will help you avoid mistakes and make some honest connections with others.

 Choose the right venues.

 Not all groups and conferences are created equal.
 Finding the “right” place for you will take some research and some trial and error.
 Start with your local chamber of commerce, especially if you do most of your business locally.
 They are an excellent choice to get to know local business owners.
 Sometimes the best networking is right in your backyard!
-Next, research conferences and trade shows.
+Next are research conferences and trade shows.
 They are an excellent place to network.
 It may have a higher cost related to going, but if you find the right contact, it will pay off in the long run.
 Be sure and do your homework to see their cost, attendance numbers, and what classes they offer.
 You can even ask around with those you know in your industry which trade shows they have attended.
 Lastly, do some volunteer work at a community center.
 When we are serving others, doors always seem to miraculously open.
-These are not the only place to network, obviously, so be creative!
+Obviously, these are not the only place to network, so be creative!
 There are countless places to meet others and expand your circle of influence.